27-Feb-2017, 01:10 UT/GMT

 This short extract gives you a taste of the personal "Child's Horoscope" by Liz Greene.
 The small samples taken from various chapters convey an impression of the complete horoscope (18-25 pages) which can be ordered as an E-Horoscope or a bound book in the AstroShop.Most parents long to provide their children with the best they can offer on every level.
 But what is "the best"?
 The birth horoscope of a child is a map of patterns and potentials which exist in that child from the moment of birth.
 Encouragement of these potentials in childhood can help a child to develop greater confidence and hope for a future which is more authentically his or her own, so that greater happiness and fulfillment are possible later in life.
 II.
 Your Child's Psychological Type

 In this concise chapter Liz Greene describes the child's general temperament and his characteristic approach to life.The rich array of individual abilities and potentials portrayed in Hugo's birth horoscope is set against the background of an inherent temperament bias which may be partly hereditary but is also the reflection of a mysterious essence which belongs to him alone.
 This mysterious "something" is already at work within Hugo, helping him to develop his personality along the lines which are healthiest and most natural to him. [..]
-As he develops, Hugo may also prove to be rather vague or evasive about articulating more difficult feelings, because he experiences words as barriers which create distance and separation.
-In consequence, he is likely to communicate the really hurtful things indirectly, [...]
+In consequence, he is likely to communicate the really hurtful things indirectly, through moods, psychosomatic symptoms, tearful spells, or angry tantrums.
+It would be helpful if he could learn to formulate in words what is really bothering him, and what he really wants.
+Because [...]
 III.
 The Characters in the Story

 This is one of the most comprehensive chapters of the "Child's Horoscope".
 This short version touches only on a few of the central characters in your child's personality.
-The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Hugo's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. [..]
-In a crisis he has many inner resources to help him cope, including an intuitive ability to turn to the right person for help at the right moment.
-If pressed he can also be reasonably practical, and can handle his everyday responsibilities and tasks.
-He is much tougher [...] [..]
+The complete report provides a detailed description on 7-9 pages.The tension between the main characters in Hugo's inner story is the source of energy which provides the impetus for growth, movement and the formation of a healthy individuality. "...And they lived happily ever after" is the way Hugo would ideally like every story to finish.
+This hopeful vision of life is not simply a reflection of childish naïvety it is a world-view which lies at the core of his nature and will remain so throughout his life, [...] [..]
 He also needs to give and receive a great deal of affection, and will be hurt and bewildered by undemonstrative family members who never pay compliments, avoid giving hugs, and cannot be bothered to offer him special treats on Christmas or his birthday.
 Holidays are magical [...]
 Hidden traits [..]
-Because he believes so firmly in everything coming out right in the end, he may refuse to acknowledge feelings of rejection or betrayal until a long time afterward.
-He may find himself unable to deal with conflicts which require something subtler than his uncompromising [...]
+He may find himself unable to deal with conflicts which require something subtler than his uncompromising black-and-white approach such as a quarrel or separation between parents, or bullying and cruelty encountered among other children at school.
+The more Hugo refuses [...]
 IV.
 Emotional Needs and Patterns in Relationships

 This chapter contains valuable information on the child's basic needs and the relationship with his parents.
-The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits.
-Although he tends to dwell in a realm of dreams and ideas, Hugo's greatest need in relation to others is to feel emotionally merged with them.
-However, he may sometimes mask his deep dependency on loved ones with apparently self-centred behaviour such as theatrical temper [...]
+The complete horoscope covers this chapter on 5-6 pages.Every child has particular ways in which he or she experiences and seeks emotional contact with others, and this may not always accord with other, more dominant personality traits. [..]
+He may therefore seem to be a little fickle in his friendships not because he lacks empathy, but because he may find unimaginative companions stifling or boring.
+Most importantly, Hugo requires a sense of emotional belonging, and he will always seek a magical experience [...]
 Hugo perceives his father as an embodiment of structure, order and permanence in life the arbiter of indestructible laws or codes of living which can provide a feeling of safety and continuity.
 This need for his father to offer a solid structure may be expressed primarily [...]
 V. Fears and Insecurities

 Knowing about their child's fears can help parents to react with love and understanding in challenging situations.
 The child's main fears and insecurities are described on 2-3 pages in the full report.VI.
 Looking toward the future